Adventure to the Land of the Nine Dragons

 For full booking terms and conditions please click here.

 A cancellation request must be received in writing by email from the traveler.
-If you decide that you cannot make the trip and need to withdraw, your deposit is refundable up to 90 days before our departure date.
+If you decide that you cannot make the trip and need to withdraw, your deposit is refundable up to 120 days before our departure date if your place can be filled from the waiting list.

 Trip Deposit of $2200 per person.